domduncombe/binarysearchtree/README.md

 # binarysearchtree
-binary search tree i wrote for a job interview
+binary search tree I wrote for a job interview